 The proportions of starter to flour to water are important.
-The more flour and water you have compared to starter, the more food is available to the yeast.
+The more flour and water you have compared to the starter, the more food is available to the yeast.
 The abundance of food in presence of yeast the more it will multiply.
-So for this part I recommend using 1:5:5 for everyday feeding, but to make it crazy active you can try for 1:50:50.
+So for this part, I recommend using 1:5:5 for everyday feeding, but to make it crazy active you can try for 1:50:50.

 That means you add to a container:

 - 5 grams of starter

 - 25 grams of whole grain wheat flour (or a half and half mixture of whole-grain wheat flour and bread flour)

 - 25 grams of room temperature water